• Why Is My Scalp So Itchy? A Trichologist Breaks It Down

 • Leftover product

-This creates inflammation and itchiness—and can eventually lead to seborrheic dermatitis, oily dandruff, or even hair loss.
+This creates inflammation and itchiness — and can eventually lead to oily dandruff, seborrheic dermatitis, or even hair loss.

 Why Is My Scalp Producing So Much Oil?